Ayesh/WordPress-Password-Hash/readme.txt

 *Requires PHP 5.5 or later*

 This plugin swaps out Wordpress core's password hashing mechanism with PHP 5.5's `password_hash()` and its accompanying functions.
 By default, PHP uses bcrypt to hash the passwords.
+If available, this plugin will use modern Argon2 algorithm.
+The transition will be transparent nonetheless.

 *  A password salt will be generated using a Cryptographically Secure Pseudo-Random Number Generator (`CSPRNG`)
 *  Password hashes are safe from dictionary attacks with rainbow tables or any other precomputed hash lists, because a secure salt is generated for each password.